Nursing Associate (Apprenticeship) FD

 Alternative Entry Scheme for mature applicants

-If you are a mature applicant (over 21 at the point of entry) and you don't have the required Level 3 or GCSE qualifications, you can complete our Alternative Entry Scheme (subject to meeting the eligibility criteria for the scheme).
+If you are a mature applicant and you don't have the required Level 3 or GCSE qualifications, you can complete our Alternative Entry Scheme (subject to meeting the eligibility criteria for the scheme).
 As part of this, you may be asked to take tests in English and maths and to write an essay.